backstage/backstage/.changeset/flat-items-perform.md

 Added a set of default Prometheus metrics around scaffolding.
 See below for a list of metrics and an explanation of their labels:

-- `scaffolder_task_success_count`: Tracks successful task runs.
+- `scaffolder_task_count`: Tracks successful task runs.

   Labels:

   - `template`: The entity ref of the scaffolded template
   - `user`: The entity ref of the user that invoked the template run

-- `scaffolder_task_error_count`: a count that track how many task runs error out

-  Labels:

-  - `template`: The entity ref of the scaffolded template
-  - `user`: The entity ref of the user that invoked the template run
+  - `result`: A string describing whether the task ran successfully, errored out, or was skipped

 - `scaffolder_task_duration`: a histogram which tracks the duration of a task run